Devadarshini9000/seasure-ensuring-freshness-in-every-catch/README.md

-# 🐟 seasure: ensuring freshness in every catch (Fish Freshness Detection System)
+# 🐟 seasure: ensuring freshness in every catch (fish freshness detection system)

 A **deep learning and computer vision application** that predicts fish freshness by analyzing eye and gill images, combined with temperature estimation, to deliver a confidence score, freshness score and level.
 Built with **TensorFlow/Keras** for model training and **Streamlit** for an interactive web interface.